Chaotic Correlation Functions with Complex Fermions: Introduction

 In keeping with the theme, in this article, we further compute higher point OTOC for complex fermion SYK-model, with a non-vanishing chemical potential.
 Our analyses follow closely the analyses in \cite{Gross:2017hcz}, in the large $q$ limit.
 However, our analyses are performed in the complementary regime in that we completely focus on the operators that display chaotic nature and away from the conformal limit.
 In spirit of the NAdS/NCFT picture, this is rather natural regime to consider; in the context of chaotic properties of many body systems, this is an example of a tractable and explicit higher point OTOC which displays the expected exponential growth.

+It is worth noting that, even though our calculations are performed with a non-vanishing chemical potential, all analyses are still valid near the conformal point.
+Therefore, it is not surprising that we find a maximal Lyapunov exponent.
+On the other hand, our numerical methods are expected to extract a Lyapunov behaviour only at {\it early times}.
+We demonstrate, with explicit examples, that such an {\it early time} calculation still captures a chaotic growth, with a (Schwinger-Keldysh) two-folded $6$-point correlator.
+Furthermore, it captures the maximal Lyapunov with a (Schwinger-Keldysh) three-folded $6$-point correlator.
+At present, we do not have a deeper understanding of an underlying, universal physics that may be responsible for this.
+However, we do certainly take note that, if generic, this provides us with a tremendous computational convenience in extracting similar chaotic growth, both qualitatively and quantitatively, in various other systems as well.

-In this paper, after computing the fermion six point OTOC with a non-vanishing chemical potential, we take the triple short time limit to estimate the the bulk three point correlator, away from the conformal limit.
+In this paper, after computing the fermion six point function with a non-vanishing chemical potential, we take the triple short time limit to estimate the the bulk three point correlator, away from the conformal limit.
 In this regard, we compute bulk three point function(triple short time limit of the fermion six point correlators, neglecting the Schwarzian mode) of the modes satisfying conformal invariance as well as the Schwarzian mode, using the techniques employed by Gross and Rosenhaus\cite{Gross:2017hcz}.

 This paper is organized as follows.
 In Section 2, we briefly review the SYK model with complex fermions.
 In Section 3, we compute the six point fermion correlator in the triple short time limit.
 We then interpret it in terms of the bulk three point correlator in the IR limit of the conformal modes and check that we do indeed find them to be of the form of conformal three-point function, in the triple short time limit.
-We apply this technique in Section 4 to compute the six point OTOC and take the triple short time limit to determine the three point correlation function of fermion bilinears away from the conformal limit.
+We apply this technique in Section 4 to compute the six point function away from the conformal limit and we look at the enhanced contribution due to the non-conformal mode.
+In Section 5 we take the triple short time limit to determine the three point correlation function of fermion bilinears away from the conformal limit.
 We carry out this computation in the presence of a chemical potential $\mu$.
-Although this produces an exact answers, we discuss our results in different instructive limits i.e. when $\mu\beta \ll 1$ and $\mu\beta \gg 1$.
-This analysis constitutes the Section 5 of this paper.
+We also compute the relevant Eucledian correlators which on analytic continuation to real time, is supposed to give us the two fold OTOC as well as the three fold OTOC.
+From this data we extract the Lyapunov exponent.
 We conclude with the discussion of our results, and possible future directions.